keitheous/Toy-Robot/ReadMe.md

 Directions = ["NORTH","EAST","SOUTH","WEST"]
 ```

 Turning right or left 4 times takes you into the unknown territory an array.
 For instance, Directions[-2] => "SOUTH" and Directions[-4] => "NORTH".
-However, Directions[-5] and Directions[4] on wards give you => nil.
+However, Directions[-5] and Directions[4] onwards returns => nil.
 These unrecognized extended indices can still represent any of the current 4 elements in the array(actual index).

 |Array Elements| "NORTH" | "EAST" | "SOUTH"| "WEST" |
 |---|---|---|---|---|